 Titus real estate is some of the most expensive in Alabama, although Titus house values don't compare to the most expensive real estate in the U.S.

-When you are in Titus, you'll notice that it is more blue-collar than most other communities in America.
-36.53% of Titus’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Titus is a town of sales and office workers, managers, and construction workers and builders.
-There are especially a lot of people living in Titus who work in office and administrative support (17.52%), management occupations (12.48%), and healthcare (6.00%).
+Titus is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Titus is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Titus who work in office and administrative support (16.21%), management occupations (12.95%), and healthcare (6.66%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Titus has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Titus has few renters and college students.
 But the biggest reason it is quieter in Titus than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Titus may be for you.